 Moulding is an inexpensive way to add value and beauty to your home.
-There are many styles and materials to choose from, from elegant traditional moulding to sophisticated crown moulding styles.
+There are many styles and materials to choose from, from elegant, traditional moulding to sophisticated crown moulding styles.
 You can use moulding to enhance any room or space.
-It can add warmth and character to a living room or family room.
-Create a conversation piece for your kitchen or bring out the simple charm of a cozy bedroom.
-Learn about the different types of moulding available.
-Read on to find out about the materials and accessories you'll need to finish your moulding project.
+In this guide, learn about the different types of moulding available and what materials and accessories you'll need to finish your moulding project.

-- Ceiling moulding, or crown moulding, softens the transition from wall to ceiling to create a visually stunning effect.
+- Ceiling moulding, or crown moulding, softens the transition from wall to ceiling and makes the room look finished.
 The rule of thumb is the larger and taller the room, the wider the crown moulding.
 Crown moulding types can be simple or intricately detailed.

-- Casing or architraves moulding is standard in most homes and made to conceal the gap between drywall and a door or window frame.
-The look will depend on your home style.
+- Casing or architraves moulding is standard in most homes and used to conceal the gap between drywall and a door or window frame.
+The look depends on your home style.

-- Chair rail is meant to protect walls from furniture damage.
+- Chair rail protects walls from furniture damage.
 Chair rails are often installed for decorative purposes.
-They add a warmth and charm while protecting the walls from scuffs and dents.
+They add warmth and charm while protecting the walls from scuffs and dents.
 A common decorating trick is to use paint on one side of the chair rail and wallpaper on the other.

 - Handrails are necessary for navigating stairways.
-Handrails will differ depending on the style of your home.
+Handrail sizes differ depending on the style of your home.

 - Baseboard moulding is standard in most homes.
 Baseboards join the wall trim and the floor.
 They can be simple or ornate when coupled with quarter round or other styles of trim.
 Baseboards are usually thinner than casings.
 Use both to create a harmonious, cohesive look.

 - Picture rails are like chair rails, only they are installed higher up, around 7 to 9 feet from the floor.
 Picture rails are a type of moulding that is installed horizontally.
-It's often used to display art or decorative plates.
-Picture rails can help prevent damage to your walls while adding style.
+They are often used to display art or decorative plates.
+Picture rails prevent damage to your walls while adding style.